Brewers vs. Reds Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- Corbin Burnes (6-5) will take the mound for the Brewers, his 18th start of the season.
+- The Brewers will send Colin Rea (5-4) to the mound for his 15th start this season.

-- Burnes has pitched five or more innings in 15 straight games and will look to extend that streak.
+- Rea will look to finish five or more innings for the ninth start in a row.

-- He has three appearances with no earned runs allowed in 17 chances this season.
+- He has two appearances with no earned runs allowed in 15 chances this season.

 |Opponent